 Opened in 1997, the museum claims that it is Japan's first museum dedicated to the Japanese immigration to Hawai'i.
 It is in a Japanese-style building formerly used as a storehouse (kura).
 The museum mainly exhibits things brought back to Japan by the immigrants who went to Hawai'i.
 It also explains the immigrants' lives in Hawai'i and why so many from Hiroshima immigrated there.
-Unfortunately, the museum is not open to the general public.
-It is geared for groups of school children visiting by appointment.
-However, if you call and explain that you are a nikkei from Hawai'i, they might accept you.

 The former Nihojima village where the museum is located has many families with ties to Japanese immigrants to Hawai'i.
 The museum director is Kawasaki Hiroshi, whose father immigrated to Hawai'i and worked as a steam locomotive engineer in the sugar plantations of Hilo, Hawai'i.
 Mr. Kawasaki has an older brother and four older sisters all born in Hawai'i and are American citizens.
 He is the only Japanese sibling, being born in Yokohama.
 During World War II, the family was split between Japan and America.
 He also had uncles and aunts who immigrated to Hawai'i and lived there permanently.